 You are the only person on Earth that can use your ability- Zig Ziglar

-New bloggers go through it.
-Old bloggers go through it, but probably won’t admit it.
+New managers go through it.
+Old managers go through it, but probably won’t admit it.
 It may not happen often, but it does happen.

-Starting out, most would-be bloggers have that passion and drive to write blog posts everyday.
+Starting out, most would-be professional have that passion and drive to write an expert blog post every day.
 Then it goes to every other day.
 Then, a couple times a week.
 Now, you’re looking at the site once a month.
-Next thing you know, you forget about the blog altogether.
+Next thing you know, you forget about the expertise blog altogether.

 Let me start this post with a couple of concepts I have discovered over the years.